 8. But don’t worry there are more pretty views as you walk away from the coast

-9. Out walking you get to meet the very friendly locals.
+9. Out walking in the North York Moors you get to meet the very friendly locals.
 They might even make you take a detour somewhere more beautiful!

-10. in late summer/ early autumn, the moors are full of colourful heather which is stunning
+10. In late summer and early autumn, the moors are full of colourful heather which is stunning

 11. And for those of you that don’t like hillS, there are some wonderful walks along old (and flat) railway lines